Last updated on July 9th, 2021 at 11:25 am

 Li et al. [Li 2015] found that defining what is and what isn’t technical debt remains an open question in software engineering.
 Even if we restrict the discussion to software constructed in-house, opinions about what constitutes technical debt do differ.
 The authors found that in the literature of technical debt, “The term ‘debt’ has been used in different ways by different people, which leads to ambiguous interpretation of the term.”

-This finding is perhaps the most significant for policymakers, because it suggests that implementing a technical debt management regime will require forging an organizational consensus about the meaning of the term technical debt.
-The people of most organizations come from a broad array of different backgrounds.
-Some have little knowledge of technical debt, and therefore have no preconceptions.
-But those who are aware of the issue probably interpret the term technical debtin a variety of ways.
+This finding is perhaps the most significant for policymakers.
+It suggests that controlling technical debt might require forging an organizational consensus about the meaning of the term technical debt.
+The people of most organizations come from many different backgrounds.
+Those with little knowledge of technical debt have few preconceptions.
+But those who are aware of the issue probably interpret the term technical debt in a variety of ways.
 Because some of those who do have awareness of the term are likely to have strong opinions about its meaning, one can anticipate a need to resolve these differences.

 Some technical terms, like RAID, byte, compiler, and kilowatt, have widely accepted standard definitions.
 Although the term technical debt has found wide use, it has no standard definition.
 What some people categorize as technical debt, others do not.
 Those who are accustomed to working with terms that have precise, widely accepted definitions might tend to assume that the term technical debt does have (or should have) one as well.
 This assumption can create some difficulty for people who don’t realize that others might have differing views of the definition of the term.